ivan-demchenko/ivan-demchenko.github.io/content/blog/2025-12-22-my-ai-observations.md

 - Endless debates about whether AI is creative and what it means to be creative.
 - Hype surrounding vibe coding led many to believe that software engineers would no longer be required.

 To be honest, I bought into some of the hype as it was gaining momentum.
 The amount of investment in AI is staggering.
-Some of these fantasies may eventually become reality.
+Some of these predictions may eventually become reality.
 But living through this wave as a practitioner, the gap between promise and reality became increasingly visible, at least in 2025.
 Unfortunately, I saw people outsourcing engineering to LLMs to meet unrealistic deadlines based on the promises of LLMs.

 ## Unexpected Side Effect: Loneliness